SergioRequena/sparrow/README.md

 A program that allows you to check your tv show collection by using [The Movie Database Api](https://developers.themoviedb.org/3).

+## Features
+* Scan your library looking for folders that does not contain or files or other folders.
+* Scan your library looking for non-mkv files.
+* Scan your library looking for non-standard naming files.
+* Scan your library looking for tv shows that are incomplete.

 ## Initial conditions
 Your collection must follow the next structure:
 ```